 Joining Yokoyama in the core team are other long-time Yakuza series developers, including Ryosuke Horii, Hiroyuki Sakamoto, Yutaka Ito, Nobuaki Mitake, Takayuki Sorimachi, and Daisuke Fukagawa.

-Along with the announcement of a new structure for the studio, Yokoyama confirmed in his statement that the next Yakuza games is currently in development.
+Along with the announcement of a new structure for the studio, Yokoyama confirmed in his statement that the next Yakuza games are currently in development.